ENG 208: Composing the Self

 Course Requirements:

 Attendance: Please make every effort to attend each class.
 Let me know if you are unable to attend.
-If you miss more than three classes, your grade will suffer, and if you miss six or more, you will not pass.
+If you miss more than four classes, your grade will suffer, and if you miss six or more, you will not pass.

 Communication: Please be courteous and constructive in our classes.
 I receive a large number of emails, so when emailing, please identify the course (ENG 208), your last name, and the subject in the subject line.
 I will respond promptly to your emails; please respond promptly to mine